MaxKumundzhiev/distributed-systems-patterns/rate-limiter/README.md

 # Designing Rate Limiter
 Rate limiter is meant to be used in network systems for managing the speed of transfering the data from a client to a server.
 In the world of HTTP it is meant to limit the amount of requests, which user might send for the certain period of time.
 If the limit is exceeded, all the next requests are supposed to be blocked.
+There is a dedicated `429 HTTP status` code, which states - too many requests.

 ## User-wise cases:
 - user can create not grater than 2 messages per second;